Deoria Tal: Panoramic view

 The lake is known for its wide 300° panorama.
 Mountains like Chaukhamba, Nilkantha, Bandarpunch, Kedar Range, and Kalanag can be viewed from here.
 There exists another route from Deoria Tal to Tungnath, which is mainly used for night camping, jungle trekking, etc.

 In the Hindu faith

-Hindu faith states that the Devas bathed in this lake, hence the name.
+The Vedic scriptures, sacred to the vast majority of India's population, states that the Devas bathed in this lake, hence the name.
 The lake is also believed to be the "Indra Sarovar" referred to in the Puranas by wandering Hindu mendicants, Sadhus.

-It is also believed that it was the place from where the mighty Pandavas were asked queries by Yaksha.
+It is also believed that it was the place from where the mighty Pandavas were asked queries by Yaksha in a famous anecdote from the Mahabharat.
 According to the locals it was also said that this lake was built by Bheem, who was strongest among the Pandavas, to appease his thirst, and Yudhister, who was the wisest, suggested Bheem to build his own lake.